Propane vs. Natural Gas vs. Heating Oil: Livingston Home Heating Fuel Comparison

 Adoption of solar home heating systems in Livingston

 Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 16,434 homes in Livingston are heated with active solar arrays.
-This is a 427% gain from 2015, when 3,120 homes used active solar heating.
+This is a 47% gain from 2023, when 11,208 homes had active solar heating.

 Livingston County Heating Oil Trends